Find inspiration day by day in quotes from OA literature.

 Strong Abstinence Checklist

-Use this valuable tool every day to support you in keeping your abstinence strong and intact.
+For today, use this checklist to strengthen your Recovery, and reinforce the gift of Abstinence in your life.
 You may also use it as the focus for meetings and workshops.